 Gay demonstrators are demanding that they be allowed to mock the Catholic Church with a sacriligeous display on Easter Sunday, proclaiming they are not pagan but there to educate and celebrate.
 What are they celebrating?
 Trying to condone sin.
 Who are they educating?
 Naive youth who are being brainwashed to accept this abhorrent lifestyle.
 Is it pagan?
 What else would it be?
 The Archdiocese is not going to stand for this abrasive assault on all that is holy and have asked Mayor Willie Brown and the City to revoke the gays' permit to march.
 For more, click on Sad situation in Sodom.

 For more headlines and articles, we suggest you go to the Catholic World News site at the

 CWN home page and Church News at Noticias Eclesiales.
 Both CWN and NE are not affiliated with the Daily CATHOLIC but provides this service via e-mail to the Daily CATHOLIC Monday through Friday.

 We continue with this new series that debuted the beginning of the year, bringing you on a regular basis three times a week the Princes of the Church.
-Our thirty-sixth red-hat we feature, in alphabetical order is Cardinal Roger Etchegaray, current President of the Central Committee for the Grand Jubilee of the Holy Year 2000 who received his red-hat in Pope John Paul II's first Consistory of June 30, 1979.
-For more on Cardinal Etchegaray, click on COLLEGE OF CARDINALS COLLECTION
+Our thirty-third red-hat we feature, in alphabetical order is Cardinal Paola Deskur, S.J., former Superior General of the Society of Jesus, former professor of the Holy Father and second oldest living cardinal.
+For more on Cardinal Deskur, click on COLLEGE OF CARDINALS COLLECTION